esradem/london-bike-share-usage-analysis/README.md

 ## Data Collection

 ## Sources
 The data used in this analysis is collected from Kaggle and is provided in a CSV format.
+You need to unzip the input csv file.

 ## Methodology